2021 CALL FOR PAPERS

 The author’s name, mailing address, e-mail address, telephone number, university affiliation and academic status (MA or PhD) should appear typed on a cover sheet separate from the manuscript.
 The author’s name should not appear elsewhere on the manuscript.

-The paper must be submitted to Jennifer Hubbert by July 15, 2020.
-No late entries will be accepted.
+The paper must be submitted to Jennifer Hubbert (firstname.lastname@example.org) by July 1, 2021.
+No late entries will be accepted and submissions will not be returned.
 Outside of the award itself, comments on the papers will not be provided to authors.